OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 content_type: how-to
 ---

-The <a data-quicklook-from='arbitrum-nitro'>Arbitrum Nitro stack</a> was designed without native support for specific token bridging standards at the protocol level, but Offchain Labs crafted a "canonical bridge" that ensures seamless token transfers between the parent and child chain.
+The <a data-quicklook-from='arbitrum-nitro'>Arbitrum Nitro stack</a> doesn't natively support specific token bridging standards at the protocol level.
+Instead, Offchain Labs designed a "canonical bridge" that ensures seamless token transfers between the parent and child chains.

-The token bridge architecture includes contracts located on the <a data-quicklook-from='parent-chain'>parent chain</a> as well as a complementary set of contracts on the <a data-quicklook-from='child-chain'>child chain</a>.
+The token bridge architecture includes contracts deployed on the <a data-quicklook-from='parent-chain'>parent chain</a> and on the <a data-quicklook-from='child-chain'>child chain</a>.
 These entities communicate via the <a data-quicklook-from='retryable-ticket'>Retryable Ticket </a> protocol, ensuring efficient and secure interactions.

 :::caution UNDER CONSTRUCTION